 Welcome to the Alamogordo / White Sands KOA!

 Nestled in the Tularosa Basin, this KOA is the perfect location to use as a base camp while exploring the beauty and attractions of southern New Mexico.
 With RV Sites, Tent Sites and Cabins, this urban campground can accommodate every type of traveling camper.
-A large rec room and long, covered outside patio work great for group events.
+There is a large rec room, and a long, covered outside patio works great for gatherings.
 Take a break from the desert heat in the inviting pool.
-Enjoy hiking or sand sledding down the vast gypsum dunes at White Sands National Park, a short 20 mile drive from the campground.
+Enjoy hiking or sand sledding down the vast gypsum dunes at White Sands National Park, a short 20-mile drive from the campground.
 Learn about New Mexico's role in the U.S. space program through interactive exhibits at the New Mexico Museum of Space History.
 Explore ancient rock drawings at the Three Rivers Petroglyph Site, just 30 miles north.
 Or you can take a stroll through the Alameda Park Zoo, established in 1898.
-Pool: May - early Oct.
+Pool: Mid May - Sept 30.
 Max pull thru: 110 feet.
 Your hosts: Kelly & Sandy Rodwick.

 Campground Amenities